 All over New Zealand the rush is on to give public land to the new corporations.
 Many of the allocations are ill-conceived and lacking in foresight.

-In the years to come both the NZ public and the brown teal of Great Barrier Island may regret that our public land was so lightly given away by Bill Clinton-Baker
+In the years to come both the NZ public and the brown teal of Great Barrier Island may regret that our public land was so lightly given away.

 REARING WATERFOWL